Rudy Lai

 Costs

-Ryder collaborates with academic institutions and autonomous vehicle developers like Georgia Tech and Aurora to study and pilot autonomous trucking technologies, optimizing fleet utilization and maintenance.
+Ryder collaborates on research and pilots with industry partners like Georgia Tech and Aurora to assess and deploy autonomous trucking technologies, aiming to maximize fleet utilization and safety.
 [1][2]

 Timeline